emoor/emoor.github.io/cv/courses.md

 - Python Data Science Toolbox (Part 1)
 - Introduction to Git
 - Building Web Applications in R with Shiny
-- Supervised Learning in R: Classification
 - Data Visualization with ggplot2 (Part 3)
-- Unsupervised Learning in R
 - Foundations of Inference
 - Cloud Computing for Everyone
 - Working with the RStudio IDE (Part 1)